Rick C. West

 Anzoátegui (VE), Aragua (VE), Apure (VE), Barinas (VE), Bolívar (VE), Carabobo (VE), Cojedes (VE), Falcón (VE), Guárico (VE), Vargas (VE), La Guaira (VE), Lara (VE), Mérida (VE), Miranda (VE), Monagas (VE), Nueva Esparta (VE), Portuguesa (VE), Sucre (VE), Táchira (VE), Trujillo (VE), Yaracuy (VE), Zulia (VE),

-The Venezuelan Rattlesnake can be found in Colombia and Venezuela.
-It occurs in dry or semi-dry forests, savannas, and valleys, but can also occur as high as 6600 ft elevation.
-The Venezuelan rattlesnake's venom contains crotoxin, a neurotoxic venom component, in addition to nephrotoxins and myotoxins.
+The Venezuelan rattlesnake can be found in Colombia and Venezuela.
+It occurs in dry or semi-dry forests, savannas, the fringes of wetland praires and valleys, but can also occur as high as 6600 ft elevation.